Master's Program in Art, Law and Business

-Marketing The Art World
+Marketing the Art World

 Management in the Arts: The Art Advisory and Gallery Business

 This course provides students with the opportunity to understand the processes involved in launching and successfully managing a commercial art gallery and art advisory business.
 In addition to reviewing the historical development of the gallery, students will study current art businesses specializing in different media and historical periods as well as galleries operating at different business levels and contexts.
 Guest speakers from diverse commercial venues provide first-hand art market insight into how successful galleries manage the dynamic complexity of the art market.
-Students will also explore the impact of art fairs and online sale platforms on the traditional brick and mortar gallery art business.
-A term-long project will take students through the journey of planning and preparing
+You will also explore the impact of art fairs and online sale platforms on the traditional brick-and-mortar gallery art business.
+A term-long project will take you through the journey of planning and preparing

 Assessing Risk and Reward in the Art Market

-Art collecting is an endeavor of passion, commitment and intellectual journey – it is, however, also fraught with risk.Through a series of in-class lectures, guest presentations and case studies, students will be introduced to the various types of risk that exist when transacting in the commercial art world.
-Students will learn to identify, manage and mitigate transactional risks that are important to understand when operating in the current art market.
-Students are challenged to view risk and reward in the commercial art market from a business operations perspective, topics include: fine art insurance coverage, gallery risk management, risk transference, collections management, art handling, condition reporting, art transport and fine art insurance claims case studies.
+Art collecting is an endeavor of passion, commitment and intellectual curiosity.
+It is, however, also fraught with risk.Through a series of in-class lectures, guest presentations and case studies, students will learn about the various types of risk that exist when transacting in the commercial art world.
+Students will learn to identify, manage and mitigate transactional risks to understand when operating in the current art market.
+Students are challenged to view risk and reward in the commercial art market from a business operations perspective.
+Topics include fine art insurance coverage, gallery risk management, risk transference, collections management, art handling, art transport and fine art insurance claims.

 Articulating and Appraising Value

 The value of art is a topic of great interest in the current art market as prices climb ever higher and the stakes grow ever larger.
-When discussing value, however, we can speak of different types: aesthetic, art historical, symbolic, cultural and, of course, monetary.
-No matter the type or amount of value, the ability to articulate the conditions that have influenced the value of art is of particular importance.This course offers a methodology for engaging and interpreting works of art, with particular emphasis on the articulation of value and meaning.
-The course provides students an opportunity to learn to present a cogent argument for value upon which all formal written appraisals of fine and decorative art are based.
+When discussing value, however, we can speak of many different types: aesthetic, art historical, symbolic, cultural and, of course, monetary.
+No matter the type or amount of value, the ability to articulate the conditions that have influenced the value of art is of particular interest and importance.This course offers a methodology for engaging and interpreting works of art, with an emphasis on the articulation of value and meaning.
+The course provides students with an opportunity to develop a cogent argument or value upon which all formal written appraisals of fine and decorative art are based.
 Readings and case studies will be complemented by a series of intensive, hands-on individual and group projects.